Diniden/signal-processing/README.md

 ## Deploying

-The dev process also builds the deploy files.
-The project is already set up to simply commit changes to commit the library distribution files.
+Run build then commit the built files.

 ```
-npm run dev
+npm run build
 ```

 ## The API